future-proof-iot/future-proof-iot.github.io/events.md

 # Latest News & Events

-## 27.08.2019: IETF development related to RIOT
+## 27.08.2019: IETF steps towards authenticated key exchange for OSCORE

-A new working group called [LAKE (Lightweight Authenticated Key Exchange)](https://datatracker.ietf.org/wg/lake/about/) is being chartered in the IETF aiming to design a key exchange protocol for OSCORE.
+A new working group called [LAKE](https://datatracker.ietf.org/wg/lake/about/)(Lightweight Authenticated Key Exchange) is being chartered in the IETF aiming to design a [key exchange](https://tools.ietf.org/html/draft-selander-lake-reqs) protocol for OSCORE.
 OSCORE is an application-layer protection mechanism for CoAP used in 6TiSCH networks.
 The LAKE outcome is important for RIOT-fp as one of our objectives is to design a zero-touch secure joining protocol for Internet of Things networks, with dependency on both OSCORE and LAKE.

 ## 07.06.2019: New publication on secure IoT firmware update